vpt101/BarCrudTest/README.md

 With Swagger, the user may use `/v1/users` endpoint to create a new user.
 Then, the user may use `/v1/auth/login` endpoint to get an access token.
-This token can be used to authenticate other endpoints.
+*Note: The password is the same as the username for now* This token can be used to authenticate other endpoints.
 For Swagger: the user can do this by clicking on the `Authorize` button and enter the token in the `Value` field.